Featured

 Related posts

-MOVEMENT – Youth Prayer for the Black Country - We’re back!
-After successfully gathering nearly 200 young people for the Youth Prayer Gathering the last two gatherings, we’re keen to come together again.
-This is MOVEMENT, named by young people at Together Festival – a moment to worship, pray and gather the young people of our region.
-Facilitated by Love Black Country and The […]
+MOVEMENT – Young people gather! - We’re back!
+After successfully gathering over 200 young people in the last two gatherings, we’re keen to come together again.
+This is MOVEMENT, named by young people at Together Festival 23 – a moment to worship, pray and gather the young people of our region.
+Facilitated by Love Black Country, Youth 24/7 Prayer and The Message Trust, we […]

 Archives